Kingmsh1/PJPT-Learning/Active Directory/ad-initial-attack-vectors.md

 * This stands for Link Local Multicast Name Resolution.
 It's former name was NBT-NS.
 * LLMNR helps to identify hosts when the DNS fails.
 * Its vulnerability comes from the fact that, when responded to correctly, it gives a user's username and a NTLMv2 hash in a MITM attack, which we may be able to crack to gain credentials.
+* Basically, LLMNR Poisoning is when a victim fails to access a resource (e.g., network shares, devices, web servers etc.), the victim sends a broadcast on the network asking if anyone knows about where the share is.
+The attacker, with Responder, pretends to be the resource and says "Send me the credentials.".
+The victim machine sends the NTLM hash thinking it will be able to access the resource.
+Responder intercepts it and this can be cracked.
+In essence, the response is being "poisoned".
 * WPAD (Web Proxy Auto-Discovery Protocol) automatically tells computers which web proxy to use on a network so Windows devices can discover them automatically.
 If Windows gets a response when it tries to look for WPAD, it assumes it's legitimate and connects automatically.
 * NTLM relay works by sending proof that the client machine you're impersonating knows the password hash live to the victim machine.&#x20;